 Can I have sex with herpes or a yeast infection?

-If you think you might be dealing with herpes, it’s a good idea to hold off on sexual activity with a partner until you’ve confirmed your diagnosis and/or received antiviral treatment to avoid transmitting the virus to a partner.
+If you think you might be dealing with herpes, it’s a good idea to hold off on sexual activity with a partner until you’ve confirmed your diagnosis and/or received antiviral medications to avoid transmitting the virus to a partner.

-Remember, despite the stigma surrounding it, herpes is common and many people with herpes have happy and healthy sex lives!
+Remember, despite the stigma surrounding it, herpes is common, and many people with herpes have happy and healthy sex lives!

 Can I masturbate with herpes or a yeast infection?